Republican congressman releases full transcript of Bruce Ohr hearing

 Breaking News Emails

-WASHINGTON — A top House Republican on Friday unilaterally released the transcript of congressional testimony from a top FBI official last summer, highlighting connections between federal investigators and the source of opposition research into President Donald Trump’s Russia connections that the GOP has argued undermines the impartiality of the Mueller investigation.
+WASHINGTON — A top House Republican on Friday unilaterally released the transcript of congressional testimony from a top FBI official that highlighted connections between federal investigators and the source of opposition research into President Donald Trump’s Russia connections that the GOP has argued undermines the impartiality of the Mueller investigation.

-Rep. Doug Collins of Georgia, the top Republican on the House Judiciary Committee, said he chose to release testimony by Bruce Ohr, a career Justice Department official who most recently led the department’s organized crime and drug task forces, to highlight what he called a “very disturbing pattern of behavior at the Department of Justice” as it conducted politically-charged investigations into both Hillary Clinton and Donald Trump during the 2016 campaign.
+Rep. Doug Collins of Georgia, the top Republican on the House Judiciary Committee, said he chose to release testimony last summer by Bruce Ohr, a career Justice Department official who most recently led the department’s organized crime and drug task forces, to draw attention to what he called a “very disturbing pattern of behavior at the Department of Justice” as it conducted investigations into both Hillary Clinton and Donald Trump during the 2016 campaign.

-Ohr testified before a joint Judiciary and Oversight Committee “task force” last year as part of the GOP-led inquiry that focused heavily the origins of the Russia investigation.
-No Democrats participated in the interview, which occurred during Congress’ August recess.
+Ohr testified before a joint Judiciary and Oversight Committee “task force” last year as part of the GOP-led inquiry that focused heavily on the origins of the Russia investigation.
+No Democrat participated in the interview, which occurred during Congress’ August recess.

 Collins’ action comes as the public is anticipating the end of the Mueller probe and the potential release of a final report outlining his findings, and also as Democrats have ramped up their own investigations into potential impeachable conduct by the president.